mui/material-ui/docs/src/pages/customization/styled/styled.md

 ### Removing some MUI feature

-If you would like to remove some of the MUI specific features, you can do it like this:
+If you would like to remove some of the Material-UI specific features, you can do it like this:

 ```diff
 const StyledComponent = styled('div', {}, {